AIgineerAB/Python_OPA24/03_setup_python/README.md

 ### 3. Create virtual environment

+> [!NOTE]
+> A virtual environment is an isolated environment for a specific project.
+Being isolated means that you can install different python libraries for each project.
+Furthermore, you can install different versions of the same library for different project </br>
+>
+> There are different ways to create virtual envrionment.
+In this course, we will be using *uv virtual environment*
+>
+> For instance, if you have created two projects, *My first python project* and *My second python project*, you can create two virtual environments for them.
+This is to avoid conflicts between libraries necessary for different projects </br>
+>
+> When you ```pip install [xxx]```, you are installing the library globally.
+A project without a virtual environment will then use the globally installed libraries </br>
+>
+> When you create a virtual environment for a project, and then ```uv pip install [xxx]```.
+The project will use the libraries installed in this virtual environment

+Here comes instructions for creating a virtual environment.
 You will be using uv virtual environment to manage dependencies in a project.
 You need to first install uv globally with command prompt:
 <img src="https://github.com/kokchun/assets/blob/main/install_python/installuv.png?raw=true" alt="dbeaver navigation">

 Now you can open your project in VS Code.
 In the terminal of VS code, use ```uv venv``` to create an uv virutal environment for your project.
 You can then activate it and install *ipykernel* in the venv.

+> [!NOTE]
+> A *.venv* folder is now created under your project directory.
+But you still need to activate this virtural environment before installing libraries into it.

 <img src="https://github.com/kokchun/assets/blob/main/install_python/venv.png?raw=true" alt="dbeaver navigation">

 If you encounter an error of *uv not found* in this step, make sure that you have the python scripts directory in the environment variable in your machine: